-OJ Whatley: Back then as it is today, it’s primarily keyword-driven.
+OJ Whatley: Back then, as it is today, it’s primarily keyword-driven.
 Originally, it was all organic.
 It was a matter of getting as many relevant keywords in the title and in the top 10% that Google might scrape to have relevancy.
-I think one of the things that gave us greater relevancy and searcheability was the fact that we were constantly putting up new inventory.
+I think one of the things that gave us greater relevancy and searchability was the fact that we were constantly putting up new inventory.
 That’s true today as well.
-Each day, we probably post five to ten new watches every day.
+Each day, we probably post five to ten new watches.
 There’s a constant new supply of inventory and content coming in.

 Sramana Mitra: In that effort, what kind of competition do you have to deal with?
 Are there other sites online that are doing similar things that you compete with?